petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/blogs.md

 ## Views by Location

-The map in the Views by Location panel shows the number of views by country in the selected time period.
+The map in the views by location panel shows the number of views by country in the selected time period.

 ![A map chart identifies users by geography.](blogs/images/04.png)

 ## Views by Technology

-View a stacked bar graph of the Page's views by operating system (grouped by device type) in the default tab.
+View a stacked bar graph of the page's views by operating system (grouped by device type) in the default _Devices_ tab.

 ![Users can also be viewed by device.](blogs/images/05.png)

-Click Web Browser to see a donut chart displaying up to the top eight web browsers over the selected time period.
+Click _Browsers_ to see a donut chart displaying up to the top eight web browsers over the selected time period.
 If applicable, remaining web browsers are aggregated in the ninth donut segment.

 ## Asset Appears On

-The Asset Appears On table includes a Page Name and URL.
-Like any Page data in Analytics Cloud, only Pages that were interacted with in some way by site visitors are tracked and reported.
-It's important to note that the link doesn't take you to the actual Page with the Asset on it.
-Instead, it leads to the Page Analytics view of the Page.
-From there you can click the URL to the actual Page.
+The asset appears on table includes a page name and URL.
+Like any page data in Analytics Cloud, only pages that were interacted with in some way by site visitors are tracked and reported.
+It's important to note that the link doesn't take you to the actual Page with the asset on it.
+Instead, it leads to the page analytics view of the page.
+From there you can click the URL to the actual page.

 ![A table lists where the assets appear.](blogs/images/06.png)